marklauter/TelloAPI-SDK-2.0/README.md

 This project in action: https://www.youtube.com/watch?v=l6AOf1QZb9g

 # ATTENTION - 5 MAY 2019
-The entire solution will not buid because I'm conducting a major refactor on the main branch.
+The some projects in the solution won't build because I'm conducting a major refactor on the main branch.
 Oops.

 Update 13 MAY 2019 - Almost finished with the refactor.